nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The user keystroke will be read in `CommandBox#handleKeyStroke`, which will call the appropriate method in `CommandHistory` to retrieve the previous and next commands.
 The retrieved commands are passed into `CommandBox#commandTextField` to be displayed.

-Given below is an example usage scenario and how the Find mechanism behaves at each step.
+Given below is an example usage scenario and how the Command History mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 All contacts are displayed by default.